On weakly and strongly popular rankings: Relationships involving weakly and strongly popular rankings

-The following example demonstrates that if $\sigma_1$ is more popular than $\sigma_2$ in the simple sense, but the majority graph of the voters in $V_\text{abs}(\sigma_1, \sigma_2)$ is cyclic (contradicting our assumption in Theorem~\ref{condeq}), then $\sigma_2$ might be absolutely popular.
-The calculations supporting the example can be found in Appendix~\ref{app:necessary}.
+We construct an example to demonstrate that there is a profile and rankings $\sigma_1$, $\sigma_2$ such that the majority graph of the voters in $V_{\text{abs}}(\sigma_1, \sigma_2)$ is cyclic (contradicting our assumption in Lemma~\ref{condeq} and Theorem~\ref{cor:equiv}), and $\sigma_2$ is weakly popular but not strongly popular.

+Consider the profile described in Figure~\ref{fi:ex} with $\sigma_{1}=[1,2,3],[5,6,4],[9,7,8]$ and $\sigma_{2}=[1,2,3], [4,5,6],[7,8,9]$, as in the proof of Theorem~\ref{example}.
+Notice that there are three directed cycles in the majority graph of the three abstaining voters $v_1,v_2,v_3$: one for candidates $1,2,3$, one for candidates $4,5,6$ and one for candidates $7,8,9$.
+So the abstaining voters have a cyclic majority graph.

-\begin{example} Consider the instance described in Figure~\ref{fi:ex}.
-The voters abstaining between $\sigma_{1}=[1,2,3],[5,6,4],[9,7,8]$ and $\sigma_{2}=[1,2,3], [4,5,6],[7,8,9]$ have a cyclic majority graph.
-In this instance, $\sigma_2$ is the unique absolutely popular ranking but is not simply popular, since $\sigma_1$ is more popular than $\sigma_2$ in the simple sense.
-Notice that for both $\sigma_1$ and $\sigma_2$, for every pair of consecutive candidates in each, a majority of the abstaining voters agree with the order of these candidates. \end{example}
+As shown by Claims \ref{cl1} and \ref{cl2} in the proof of Theorem~\ref{example}, $\sigma_2$ is weakly popular but not strongly popular, since $\sigma_1$ is more popular than $\sigma_2$ in the simple sense.
+Therefore, this example justifies the necessity of the acyclicity condition for the majority graph of the abstaining voters in Lemma~\ref{condeq} and Theorem~\ref{cor:equiv}. \end{proof}